We’ll give you the rundown on how to choose the right power supply.

 You can do this in a couple of ways:

-- Find power draw benchmarks from sites like Tom’s Hardware on the components in your system (mainly, you’re GPU and CPU) and add them together to give you a minimum wattage rating.
+- Find power draw benchmarks on the components in your system (mainly, your GPU and CPU) and add them together to give you a minimum wattage rating.

 - Use OuterVision’s power supply calculator.